 In case of lost or corrupted frames, the receiver does not receive the correct data-frame and sender is ignorant about the loss.
-Data link layer follows a technique to detect transit errors and take necessary actions, which is retransmission of frames whenever error is detected or frame is lost.
+Data link layer follows a technique to detect transit is detected or frame is lost.
 The process is called Automatic Repeat Request (ARQ).